airpair/the-essence-of-spring-data-neo4j-4/post.md

 <img src="https://photos-5.dropbox.com/t/2/AAAwwIUbjYC-vC0tIdc-1GQJkJdvzpPLvHiYMD82xpPrIA/12/15330610/png/32x32/1/1432584000/0/2/air-graph-model.png/CLLapwcgASACIAMgBCAFIAYoASgC/j9jQjy2DTU-YM7Aobtc1Nbz1LcMVhOo0ULnO4qY-5vw?size=1024x768&size_mode=2">

 An Ingredient has a single relationship `HAS_CATEGORY` to a Category node.
 It also has potentially many `PAIRS_WITH` relationships to other Ingredients.
+Some flavor combinations work well but there are some "classic" ones that you can't go wrong with.
+We'll be capturing the degree of affinity between a pair of ingredients as a property on the `PAIRS_WITH` relationship.

 Flavorwocky keeps track of the last few pairings added to the graph.
 For simplicity, we're going to track this with another kind of node labelled `LatestPairing`.
 These nodes have no relations to any others.
 Better change tracking can be achieved by using something like the [GraphAware ChangeFeed Module](http://graphaware.com/neo4j/2014/08/27/graphaware-neo4j-changefeed.html) but that is outside the scope of this article.